atyre2/atyre2.github.io/_posts/2017-06-16-rebutting_cade.md

 ## Conclusion

 IMO, it is legitimate to model average coefficients in some circumstances.
-There are many issues with interpretation and analysis when using AIC~c~ in ecology, but let's not throw the baby out with the bathwater.
+There are many issues with interpretation and analysis when using $$AIC_c$$ in ecology, but let's not throw the baby out with the bathwater.